Nhorning/ConSenseAI/README.md

 A simple fact checking bot for X

-It can use ChatGPT or Grok 3 API to prompt Grok for the fact check.
+It can use ChatGPT or Grok 3 API to prompt Grok for a futher fact check.

 To Run:
 1. Purchase X API and OpenAI or XAPI keys.